-No person shall bring any animal into the transit center, except (1) dogs on leash and muzzled that are accompanying transit riders are permitted to be walked to/from the bus deck level of the transit center using street-level elevators, (2) dogs on leash are permitted in the bus plaza, exterior sidewalks, Shaw Alley, and the 2 passageways between Natoma and Minna Streets, and (3) pets are permitted in the transit center if carried in a small closed container.
+No person shall bring any animal into the transit center that is not in a carrying case manufactured specifically for carrying a pet, except that dogs on leash are permitted in the bus plaza, exterior sidewalks, Shaw Alley, and the 2 passageways between Natoma and Minna Streets without a permit.
 Notwithstanding the foregoing, service animals shall be permitted to accompany individuals with disabilities in the transit center.
 [See Cal.
 Civil Code Sec.
 54.2; 49 C.F.R.
 37.3, 37.167(d); Federal Transit Administration Circular FTA C 4710.1]